colts70/The-Sematic-Stack/README.md

 HESS fixes structural failures of the web, not just AI symptoms:

+HESS/DFH collapses many long-standing problems at the same architectural choke point.
+Most proposals fix one symptom downstream.
+This fixes the decision point where everything downstream is forced to guess.

 Meaning had no address → Meaning now lives at a stable, public, machine-readable root

 Authority was inferred from popularity → Authorship replaces ranking as the starting signal